✍️ The Weekly Edge

 Write this down…

-If the business can’t run without you, you don’t own a business—you own a job.
+If the business can’t run without you, you don’t own a business —you own a job.

-Recommended reading: The E-Myth Revisited by Michael E. Gerber
+This week’s recommended reading: The E-Myth Revisited by Michael E. Gerber

 The book argues that lasting success comes from building systems, processes, and structures that allow a business to run without relying on the owner’s constant presence.
 In short, a business should be designed like a franchise—even if you never intend to franchise it—so it’s scalable, consistent, and sustainable.